Parker Croft

 Parker Croft (born January 13, 1987) is an American actor and screenwriter, most famous for his role as Felix on Once Upon a Time.

 Early life

 Parker Croft was born in Burlington, Vermont and raised in Northern Vermont.
 His mother, Juliet McVicker, is a jazz singer; his father, Parker Hendrick Croft Jr., is an architect, and a painter.
 Children's theater was Parker’s introduction to acting in 1994, at the age of seven.
 Soon after, he began working with the Vermont Stage Company.

 Parker's schooling was varied.
 He attended public and private schools, as well as experimenting with home schooling.
 Prior to his graduation from the White Mountain School, Parker received a scholarship to the Perry Mansfield School for the Performing Arts, a summer school for aspiring teen actors.
-This led him to New York City, where he completed study at the Stella Adler Studio, the William Esper Studio, and the Hubert Berghof Studio.
+This led him to New York City, where he completed study at the Stella Adler Studio, the William Esper Studio, and the Herbert Berghof Studio.